smittytone/PreviewMarkdown/README.md

 ## Release Notes

 - 1.5.0 *Unreleased*
+    - Use *PreviewApps*’ new preview element colour selection UI.
+    - Allow link colours to be changed.
+    - Allow blockquote colours to be changed.
     - Add line-spacing setting for previews.
     - Add link to help on **Preferences** panel.
     - Add experimental Finder UTI database reset option.